zeiss-digital-innovation/jee-mongodb-showcase/jee-mongodb-backend/README.md

 # Demo REST backend using Jakarta Enterprise technology.

 ## Dependencies and environment

+### Java
 - Java 21
 - Jakarta Enterprise
 - Wildfly Application Server Version 37

+### MongoDB
+- REST backend uses MongoDB as data provider.
+- The default connection settings are host=localhost, port=27017, database=demo_campus.
+You can set different settings by supplying a custom `/src/main/webapp/META-INF/microprofile-config.properties` file.
+See the `microprofile-config.properties.template` file.
+- As this is only a small demo application, there is currently no support for authentication with MongoDB.
+So it only works with a MongoDB instance without any authentication necessary (default after install).

 ## Build with Maven
 - Use `mvn package` to create a `war` file for deployment.